Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sybaris (Intermediate) Linux Box.md

 #### -Followed the "Load Redis Module" steps listed in the hacktricks website:

-#### -Navigated to "RedisModules-ExecuteCommands" github website and git cloned the repository in kai machine:
+#### -Navigated to "RedisModules-ExecuteCommands" github website and git cloned the repository in kali machine:

 ![](Pasted%20image%2020221110000832.png)